jrkosinski/articles/lstm-preprocessing/part1/README.md

 # Preparing and Shaping Timeseries Data for Keras LSTM Input: Part One

+It's been said many times that the real key in machine learning is in how the data is processed, rather than in the model architecture.
+Clearly both are important, but the importance of preprocessing the data may be sometimes underestimated.

 In order to allow a model to learn as much as possible from a set of data, the important features of the data need to be extracted and arranged in such a way that the model can use them to generalize relationships.
 Often there is a long discovery process, in which the data is interrogated manually in order to intuit what